MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-201-General-Provisions/section-201.17.md

 (iii) An officer of the corporation, if the owner is a corporation.
 The signature shall be accompanied by:

-(A) The printed or typewritten name of the person signing the Statement of Account;
+(A) The printed name of the person signing the Statement of Account;

 (B) The date of signature;